etiennebr/rstdocs/Applications/Stereo/StereoFramework.rst

 - **User Defined** : This mode allows you to fully modify default values.

- - **Upper Left X** : Cartographic X coordinate of upper-left corner (meters for cartographic projections, degrees for geographic ones)
+ - **Upper Left X** : Cartographic X coordinate of upper-left corner (meters for cartographic projections, degrees for geographic ones).

- - **Upper Left Y** : Cartographic Y coordinate of the upper-left corner (meters for cartographic projections, degrees for geographic ones)
+ - **Upper Left Y** : Cartographic Y coordinate of the upper-left corner (meters for cartographic projections, degrees for geographic ones).

- - **Size X** : Size of projected image along X (in pixels)
+ - **Size X** : Size of projected image along X (in pixels).

- - **Size Y** : Size of projected image along Y (in pixels)
+ - **Size Y** : Size of projected image along Y (in pixels).

- - **Pixel Size X** : Size of each pixel along X axis (meters for cartographic projections, degrees for geographic ones)
+ - **Pixel Size X** : Size of each pixel along X axis (meters for cartographic projections, degrees for geographic ones).

- - **Pixel Size Y** : Size of each pixel along Y axis (meters for cartographic projections, degrees for geographic ones)
+ - **Pixel Size Y** : Size of each pixel along Y axis (meters for cartographic projections, degrees for geographic ones).

 **Output Cartographic Map Projection**